Erasmo Castellanos Quinto: Professional studies

 He completed his professional studies at Escuela de Jurisprudencia de Orizaba (Orizaba School of Jurisprudence), making them possible by working in his uncle's business, getting up at six in the morning to sweep it, spending hours behind the counter until it was time to attend school, where he was a lawyer and teacher Silvestre Moreno Cora outstanding student, from who he took example of love for teaching and literature.
 Upon returning, he continued working until closing time.
-At all sleeping time, Erasmo invariably made income and expenses business balance, until he took his professional exam before State of Veracruz Justice Superior Court to whom he presented his thesis entitled “Cheques” (Checks), in Xalapa City, obtaining his law Xalapa University degree on November 30, 1903, studies that he would later endorse in Mexico City.
+At all sleeping time, Erasmo invariably made income and expenses business balance, until he took his professional exam before State of Veracruz Justice Superior Court to whom he presented his thesis entitled "Cheques" (Checks), in Xalapa City, obtaining his law Xalapa University degree on November 30, 1903, studies that he would later endorse in Mexico City.

-He later migrated to Mexico City where he practiced his profession in the attorney Luis Gutiérrez Otero's law office where he entered recommended by Porfirio Díaz, then President of Mexico.
-During this period he held Sunday meetings in his home where literary and musical topics were enjoyed and discussed attended by, among other personalities, Amado Nervo, Luis G. Urbina, Ricardo Castro, Rafael Ángel de la Peña and Ezequiel A. Chávez.
+He later migrated to Mexico City, where he practised his profession in the law office of attorney Luis Gutiérrez Otero [13], who had recommended him Porfirio Díaz, then President of Mexico.
+During this period, he held Sunday meetings in his home where literary and musical topics were enjoyed and discussed, attended by, among other personalities, Amado Nervo, Luis G. Urbina, Ricardo Castro, Rafael Ángel de la Peña and Ezequiel A. Chávez.
 After a period of professional practice, he abandoned the law when he realized the harshness that his work implied in various cases, an aspect with which he, as a humanist and because he valued compassion for belonging to the Third Order of Saint Francis, did not agree, so he chose to continue teaching and cultivating literature.

-In 1904 in Mexico City he married Miss Gabriela de la Torre, Daughter of a distinguished Tuxtla native, local deputy of Veracruz and political leader of the Canton of Orizaba.
+In 1904, in Mexico City, he married Miss Gabriela de la Torre, Daughter of a distinguished Tuxtla native, local deputy of Veracruz and political leader of the Canton of Orizaba.
 All his life he would affectionately call her "Bella Gabriela" (Beautiful Gabriela).